 You'll find the Jekyll Island Fishing Pier on the northern tip of the island, tucked away within the shady Clam Creek Picnic Area.
 If you're staying in a Jekyll Island hotel, there's a good chance the pier is just a quick and enjoyable bike ride from your temporary headquarters.
 And if you're staying at the Jekyll Island Campground, the pier and Clam Creek are right across the street!
 In fact, Clam Creek's beach turns into the famed Driftwood Beach as you follow the beach toward the east.

 Whether you're an early bird or an afternoon adventurer, pick up a grab-and-go breakfast pastry or deli sandwich at The Pantry before heading to the Jekyll Island Pier for the day.
-Rent a bike from The Bike Dude who happily delivers bike rentals to customers all across the Golden Isles, including Jekyll Island!
+Rent a bike from Cruise E-Bike Rentals.
 Similar to the St. Simons Island Pier, this pier also provides some of the very best sunset views.
 Regardless of whether you visit in the morning, mid-day or evening, your time on the Jekyll Island Pier is sure to be memorable.

 Know Before You Go: There is an $8 daily entrance fee to visit Jekyll Island.
 Parking passes may be purchased online or at the entrance gate.